-COLOR DESCRIPTION Red The G-170S is not connected to a wireless network or is searching for an available wireless network.
-Green The G-170S is connected to a wireless network.
+COLOR DESCRIPTION The G-302 v3 is not connected to a wireless network or is searching for an available wireless network.
+Green The G-302 v3 is connected to a wireless network.

-Double-click on the ZyXEL Wireless LAN utility icon in the system tray to open the ZyXEL utility.
+Double-click on the ZyXEL wireless LAN utility icon in the system tray to open the ZyXEL utility.
 The ZyXEL utility screens are similar in all Microsoft Windows versions.
-Screens for Windows XP are shown.
+Screens for Windows XP are shown in this User's Guide.

-Note: Click the icon (located in the top right corner) to display the on-line help window.
+Note: Click the icon (located in the top right corner) to display the online help window.